 The Group has several lease contracts that include extension and termination options.
 These options are negotiated by management to provide flexibility in managing the leased-asset portfolio and align with the Group's business needs.
-Management exercises significant judgement in determining whether these extension and termination options are reasonably certain to be exercised (see note 2.4).
+Management exercises significant judgement in determining whether these extension and termination options are reasonably certain to be exercised.